Formula 1 Reliability & Effectiveness (F1RE) Centre

 2000 | Mika Hakkinen | 0.921 |

-MIRCE Science defines the F1 Team’s Reliability as: “The ability of the Team to successfully complete all F1Grand Prix races in the FIA organised Formula One World Championship season.”
+MIRCE Science defines the F1 Team’s Functionability as: “The ability of the Team to successfully cross the finish line in all F1Grand Prix races in the FIA organised Formula One World Championship season.”

 2020 | Mercedes AMG Petronas | 0.949 |